 - Second, focus on prebiotic foods.
 Ingredients like sauerkraut, kimchi, non-dairy yogurts, miso, tempeh, root vegetables, mushrooms, oats, chicory, bananas, lentils and jicama are great for supporting gut health.

 A balanced diet also ensures adequate vitamin and mineral intake and this could make a big difference in fighting off the coronavirus.
 For example, according to a preliminary study of global COVID mortality rates, researchers are finding lower rates of mortality among countries in the southern hemisphere, indicating a possible link between Vitamin D deficiency and complications from COVID.
 Although more research needs to be done, we do know Vitamin D plays an important role in suppressing inflammation and regulating immunity, so this scenario seems likely.
-For more detailed info, check out this resource from the Block Center: How to Battle Coronavirus With Integrative Interventions.

 Step 3: Stay Connected